 As well as repellents, I carry the sort of spray for murdering mosquitoes in rooms, I don’t mess about with dengue, malaria, Japanese encephalitis and all the other mosquito-born diseases.
 I buy it locally as needed and wouldn’t travel without it.

-Years ago, on treks in Thailand, we used them every night.
-Obviously, we also use personal mosquito repellent, I prefer natural mosquito repellent creams for the kids.
+Years ago, on treks in Thailand, we used mosquito nets every night, since then we’ve used them on only 2 occasions.
+Both times were in Sri Lanka when rooms had open vents.
+Obviously, we also use personal mosquito repellent, I prefer natural mosquito repellent for the kids.
 In high risk areas we use DEET.

 Travel Essentials Items for Kids